-G. Report cards will be issued to students four times during the school year: November, February, April and July.
-A Connect Ed call will be made to notify families that report cards or progress reports have been published on Aspen X2.
+7. Report cards will be issued to students four times during the school year: November, February, April and July.
+A Connect Ed call will be made to notify families that report cards or progress reports have been published on Powerschool.

-- H. Progress Report - 1.
+8. Progress Report

+- i.
 All students should have a progress report issued quarterly, even if they are doing well.
 It should not be reserved for students who are not performing but also to indicate good achievement/effort.
 Progress reports may indicate progress and effort as well as under performance and other issues a teacher may want to advise parents about.
-Appendix D. - 2.
-It is school policy to issue progress reports during the time period indicated in the school calendar. - I. Class Rank
+Appendix D. - ii.
+It is school policy to issue progress reports during the time period indicated in the school calendar.

+9. Class Rank